Marrwan03/Simple-Hotel/README.md

 ###

-<h2 align="left">Features:</h2>
+<h2 align="left">🛠️Features:</h2>

 ###

-<h4 align="left">1- Create New Account: if you don`t have any account you can create and sign up system.</h4>
+<h4 align="left">1️⃣ Create New Account: if you don`t have any account you can create and sign up system.</h4>

 ###

-<h4 align="left">2- Greeting : greeting for clients and show them more info about hotel and services.</h4>
+<h4 align="left">2️⃣ Greeting : greeting for clients and show them more info about hotel and services.</h4>

 ###

-<h4 align="left">3- DashBoard: this inculde {Your info, Rent Records}, *in your info : you will show your info and NumberOfRents with Total Price. *in rent Records: you will see the record of your rents like {Room, StartDate, EndDate, etc...}.</h4>
+<h4 align="left">3️⃣ DashBoard: this inculde {Your info, Rent Records}, *in your info : you will show your info and NumberOfRents with Total Price. *in rent Records: you will see the record of your rents like {Room, StartDate, EndDate, etc...}.</h4>

 ###

-<h4 align="left">4- Rent Room: this form for rent room and you have to set Date and NumberOfRoom, becareful if the room is busy you cannot rent it another that it is inculde more details about the rent like Number of days and price.</h4>
+<h4 align="left">4️⃣ Rent Room: this form for rent room and you have to set Date and NumberOfRoom, becareful if the room is busy you cannot rent it another that it is inculde more details about the rent like Number of days and price.</h4>

 ###

-<h4 align="left">5- Users: in this form you will see all Users with them information.</h4>
+<h4 align="left">5️⃣ Users: in this form you will see all Users with them information.</h4>

 ###

 <br clear="both">

-<h2 align="left">Techniques and tools used:</h2>
+<h2 align="left">🧰Techniques and tools used:</h2>

 ###